mateuspachecocg/Sweepstake/README.md

 The Sweepstake system was developed to Create, read, update and delete scores in a database.

+##  Graphical User Interface (GUI)

+A graphical user interface presents a user-friendly mechanism for interacting with an application.
+A GUI component is an object with which the user interacts via the mouse, the keyboard or another form of input, such as voice recognition

-# Main Menu Frame
+## Main Menu Frame

 <div align="center">

 ![Screenshot](/images/mainmenu.png)
 </div>

-# KnockOut Stage Frame
+## KnockOut Stage Frame

 <div align="center">